brianom95/brianom95.github.io/_posts/2022-09-11-kilimanjaro.md

 ## Arusha

 The following few days were paradise.
 So much good food and Kilimanjaro beers.
 Mostly enjoyed by the pool but sometimes in questionable bars.
-Nice cafe's and restaurants in town, silly souvenirs at the curio markets and fun tours of the Tanzanite Experience & the Old Boma Museum.
-Plus an afternoon with a 100 year old giant tortoise.
-A run around town showed me so many cool sculptures and one day we got a taxi to the Cultural Heritage Centre which was full of Swahili artwork.
+Nice cafe's and restaurants in town, silly souvenirs at the curio markets, and a fun tour of the Tanzanite Experience.
+Plus an afternoon with a 100 year old giant tortoise at the Old Boma Museum.
+A run around town showed me all the cool sculptures, and one day we got a taxi to the Cultural Heritage Centre which was full of Swahili artwork.
 I also made Seán try Zappa which was my favourite drink in Uganda.
 He was not a fan!

 We did a three day safari of Tarangire, Lake Manyara & Ngorongoro Crater.
-We saw loads of lions, elephants, zebras, gazelles, wildebeest, buffalo, giraffes, hippos, flamingos, hyenas and Timon & Pumba as they call them.
+We saw loads of lions, elephants, zebras, gazelles, wildebeest, buffalo, giraffes, hippos, flamingos, hyenas, and Timon & Pumba as they call them.
 Also apparently a cheetah and rhino but even with binoculars my eyesight wasn't good enough to confirm.
 The safari was far more tiring than I expected, three days being more than enough and I hope I never hear La Isla Bonita by Madonna again!
-But I'm so glad we made time for it, particularly Ngorongoro which is a collapsed volcano that has all the above animals living in its crater.
+But I'm glad we made time for it, particularly Ngorongoro which is a collapsed volcano that has all the above animals living in its crater.

 I was sad to leave by the end, having really enjoyed my time in Tanzania.
 We had gotten to know a local taxi driver who did our airport run for $40 and with that we were truly back to reality.
 A final goodbye to the mountain from our plane window and to a place which had a profound impact on us both in such a short time.